 Our success depends upon the skills, knowledge and experience of our technical personnel, our consultants and advisors as well as our licensors and contractors.
 Because we operate in a highly competitive field, we will rely significantly on trade secrets to protect our proprietary technology and processes.
 However, trade secrets are difficult to protect.
 We enter into confidentiality and intellectual property assignment agreements with our corporate partners, employees, consultants, outside scientific collaborators, developers and other advisors.
 These agreements generally require that the receiving party keep confidential and not disclose to third parties confidential information developed by us during the course of the receiving party's relationship with us.
 These agreements also generally provide that inventions conceived by the receiving party in the course of rendering services to us will be our exclusive property.
 However, these agreements may be breached and may not effectively assign intellectual property rights to us.
 Our trade secrets also could be independently discovered by competitors, in which case we would not be able to prevent use of such trade secrets by our competitors.
-The enforcement of a claim alleging that a party illegally obtained and was using our trade secrets could be difficult, expensive and time consuming and the outcome would be unpredictable.
-In addition, courts outside the United States may be less willing to protect trade secrets.
+The enforcement of a claim alleging that a party illegally obtained and was using our trade secrets.
 The failure to obtain or maintain meaningful trade secret protection could adversely affect our competitive position.